CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 #### Remarking COS
 COS is remarked with the `priority_remark.8021p` component of `qos_features.conf`.

+The internal `cos_` value determines the egress 802.1p COS remarking.

-To remark internal COS 0 to egress COS 4, the following configuration would be used
+For example, to remark internal COS 0 to egress COS 4, the following configuration would be used
 `traffic.cos_0.priority_remark.8021p = [4]`

 {{% notice note %}}